Faster cosmological analysis with power spectrum without simulations: Conclusions

 \section{Conclusions}

-In this work, we combine the analytical covariance matrix and the MOPED compression for the first time to analyze power spectrum data from the 6dFGS, BOSS, and eBOSS surveys.
-We demonstrate that this removes the necessity to generate large ensembles of simulations when analyzing such data (a potential bottleneck for future surveys such as the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI_2019}) and Euclid \citep{Euclid_2011}. while also offering potentially significant speed-ups in model fitting.
+In this work, we combine the analytical covariance matrix, the MOPED compression, and the Taylor expansion interpolation of the power spectrum for the first time to analyze power spectrum data from the 6dFGS, BOSS, and eBOSS surveys.
+We demonstrate that this removes the necessity to generate large ensembles of simulations when analyzing such data (a potential bottleneck for future surveys such as the Dark Energy Spectroscopic Instrument (DESI; \citealt{DESI_2019}) and Euclid \citep{Euclid_2011}). while also offering potentially significant speed-ups in model fitting.

-For the state-of-the-art dataset tested herein and without assuming \textit{a priori} knowledge of the best-fit parameters, we find the constraints with compression and using an analytical covariance matrix agree with the ones with the simulated covariance matrix with a maximum deviation of around \(0.2\sigma\), consistent with sampling noise and/or because the analytical covariance matrix is not constructed with the best-fit parameters.
-This deviation could be reduced even further by repeating our process iteratively until the best-fit parameters are the same as the input parameters, but our results show this is not really necessary.
-Hence, we show that even though the analytical covariance matrix is not constructed with the best-fit parameters, we are still able to recover almost the same constraint as the simulated covariance matrix.

-With the MOPED compression, we obtain a small 2.4\% speed boost in the data fitting.
-The speed boost is small because the bottleneck of the algorithm is generating the non-linear power spectrum, not calculating the chi-squared.
-Nonetheless, we can produce the analytical covariance matrix within a day while the simulation will usually take months.
-Overall, there is still a huge speed boost.
-In the future, if emulators such as the \textsc{matryoshka} algorithm are implemented, the MOPED compression can potentially bring a more substantial $4\times$ speed boost to the MCMC as well.
-Overall, further investigation of the procedure we have developed here for full-shape fitting offers great potential for significantly reducing the computational cost of directly extracting cosmology from future surveys.